SiaFoundation/siad/doc/api/Renter.md

 #### /renter/upload/___*siapath___ [POST]

-uploads a file or directory to the network from the local filesystem.
-For uploading directories, all files and subdirectories will be named relative to the provided `siapath` of the directory being uploaded and will be uploaded with the same `datapieces` and `paritypeices`
+starts a file upload to the Sia network from the local filesystem.

 ###### Path Parameters